rbertin/Linux-kernel-installer/README.md

  - gzip

-Testing on ArchLinux & Debian
+Tested on ArchLinux & Debian